forlooptanzania/ride-my-way/README.md

 1. Users can create an account and log in.
 2. Drivers can add ride offers.
 3. Passengers can view all available ride offers.
 4. Passengers can see the details of a ride offer and request to join the ride.
-E.g What time the ride leaves, where it is headed e.t.c
+E.g. what time the ride leaves, where it is headed e.t.c.
 5. Drivers can view the requests to the ride offer they created.
 6. Drivers can either accept or reject a ride request.